315+ Telescopes Ranked

 The Celestron PowerSeeker 50AZ comes with 4 eyepieces: 20mm, 14mm, and 4mm Huygens oculars (providing 30x, 50x, and 150x, respectively) and a 1.5x image-erecting eyepiece that flips the image right-side up.
 Along with that, the scope features a 3x Barlow lens and a 90-degree star diagonal to make viewing through the eyepiece more comfortable.

-This may seem like a generous amount of accessories for your money, but don’t be fooled.
-All of the accessories featured with the scope are made from cheap, low-quality plastic that completely bottlenecks the optical performance of the PowerSeeker.
-The Huygens eyepieces have a very narrow field of view and tiny lenses that make the view feel like you’re looking through a drinking straw, and the construction of all the accessories is almost entirely plastic.
-The 4mm Huygens is actually too much magnification for the scope to physically handle – and, of course, the mount is so shaky that you’d be lucky to see anything at all with that magnification.
+The Huygens eyepieces have a very narrow field of view and tiny lenses that make the view feel like I’m looking through a drinking straw.
+The 4mm Huygens is actually too much magnification for the scope to physically handle.
+And, of course, the mount is so shaky that I’d be lucky to see anything at all with that high magnification.

-The included barlow lens, in my experience, is absolutely unusable, being made entirely of plastic with extremely low optical quality.
-Oddly enough, the star diagonal is actually the worst of all – the mirror is nowhere near optically flat and significantly distorts the image.
-All of these accessories are, of course, in the outdated 0.965” format, which severely limits upgrades without the purchase of an expensive hybrid diagonal, which converts the scope to the more commonly used format of 1.25” eyepieces.
-Getting a hybrid diagonal will probably cost nearly as much as the entire scope by itself, as will a quality 1.25” eyepiece or two.
+All of these accessories are, of course, in the outdated 0.965” format.
+This severely limits accessory upgrades without the purchase of an expensive hybrid diagonal, which converts the scope to the more commonly used format of 1.25”.
+Getting a hybrid diagonal will cost nearly as much as the entire scope by itself, as will a quality 1.25” eyepiece or two.

 A Garbage Mount